Simon-Kucher Case Interview Guide: Pricing, Format, and How to Prepare (2026)

 The elasticity formula is simple: % change in demand ÷ % change in price.
 An elasticity of -2 means a 10% price increase reduces demand by 20%.

-In a case context, you won't have exact elasticity data — you'll need to reason from:
+In a case context, you won't have exact elasticity data.
+You'll need to reason from:

 • Customer switching costs (high switching cost = less elastic)